MorcilloSanz/RiemannPy/README.md

 The main goal of `RiemannPy` is to enable **numerical experimentation in geometric analysis and partial differential equations (PDEs)** on manifolds.
 It provides a consistent framework to study intrinsic properties of surfaces and to simulate physical processes such as heat diffusion or wave propagation directly on sampled geometries.

 The library is particularly well-suited for:
-- Geometry processing and surface analysis
+- Geometry processing and surface analysis.
-- Discrete differential geometry research
+- Discrete differential geometry research.
-- Simulation of PDEs on manifolds
+- Simulation of PDEs on manifolds.
-- Prototyping algorithms that do not depend on mesh structures
+- Prototyping algorithms that do not depend on mesh structures.

 By abstracting complex geometric concepts into accessible data structures and operators, `RiemannPy` allows researchers and developers to focus on experimentation and algorithm design, rather than low-level geometric implementation details.